Workshop 14 – 09h00-10h30

 Mastering the steeplechase: How to overcome market barriers and successfully launch AAL solutions

-Maximilian Bernard, from University of Innsbruck, will coordinate this session.
+Maximilian Bernard, Junior Researcher at University of Innsbruck, will coordinate this session.

 Workshop 15 – 09h00-10h30